sebastien-pfister/rhtlab/INSTALL.md

   jupyter lab --no-browser
   ```
   - Use the provided link to access JupyterLab from your browser.
+- **Close JupyterLab:**
+  - Close navigator and clic on *ctrl+c* on Terminal, the accept prompts with `Y`

 ## Install Visual Studio Code

-VS Code is a source-code editor, it include usefull features like debugging suport, code completion, code refactoring, syntax highlighting and embedded git control.
+VS Code is a source-code editor, it include usefull features like debugging support, code completion, code refactoring, syntax highlighting and embedded git control.

-Use this installation [help](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode) to guide you through the installation and configuration with WSL, stop before the section **_Install Git (optional)_**.
+Use this installation [help](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode) to guide you through the *VSCode* installation and configuration with WSL, stop before the section **_Install Git (optional)_**.

 > Go to [Developing in WSL](https://code.visualstudio.com/docs/remote/wsl) for more information about the installation and operation.